Strong criticism of the players of male victims of viruses

 As if not enough to trip the male, Petkovic went even further.

-“So far, so I guess, all the players behaved in an unusual way in these difficult times of crisis, isn’t it?”, wrote in German.
+all players behaved in an unusual way in these difficult times of crisis, isn’t it?“- wrote the German.” data-reactid=”44″>”so far, so I can guess all players behaved in an unusual way in these difficult times of crisis, isn’t it?“- wrote the German.

 So far from what I can gather, female tennis players have to move themselves in an unusual way in these trying times of crisis, amirite.